-To ensure peace of mind, all Carsome cars are Carsome Certified following a stringent 175-point inspection to make sure it is free of major accidents, frame or flood damage.
-Besides that, Carsome Certified cars are reconditioned to ensure they are in a roadworthy shape for you.
+To ensure peace of mind, all CARSOME Certified cars have passed a stringent 175-point inspection to make sure it is free of major accident and flood damage.
+Besides that, CARSOME Certified cars are reconditioned professionally to ensure safety beyond standards, complete comfort, and refurbished aesthetics.